 Bones That Mean Business

 Research shows gentle resistance training—like seated pilates—can boost bone density by 2% annually.
 That’s huge when joints feel like rusty door hinges.
-My 72-year-old neighbor credits these workouts for ditching her grocery cart death grip.
-“Now I pivot like a pro basketball player,” she brags—though we’re still working on her layup.
+These workouts will allow you to get a better grip on your grocery cart.

 Step-by-Step Guide to Chair Pilates Exercises